earthstar-project/earthstar-docs/docs/reference/earthstar-specification.md

 /chat/~@suzy.bo5sotcncvkr7p4c3lnexxpb4hjqi5tcxcov5b4irbnnz2teoifua~@matt.bwnhvniwd3agqclyxl4lirbf3qpfrzq7lnkzvfelg4afexcodz27a/messages.json
 ```

 This path can't be written by anyone.
-It's **owned** because it contains a tilde `~`, but an owner is not specified:
+It's **owned** because it contains a tilde `~`, but an owner is not specified.
+Even though the tilde appears without a `@` following it, it still acts as a marker of an owned path:

 ```
 /nobody/can/ever/write/this/path/~
 ```

+(TODO: loosen this restriction; treat `~` without a following `@` as a shared path?)

 The `tilde + author address` pattern can occur anywhere in the path: beginning, middle or end.

+Note that documents are mutable but their path can never change (or it would be a different document!) so the ownership of a particular path/document is permanent.
+You can't change the ownership of a document; you have to create a new document at a different path.

 ### Path and Filename Conventions

 Multiple apps can put data in the same workspace.
 Here are guidelines to help them interoperate:

-The first path segment SHOULD be a description of the data type or the application that will read/write it.
-Examples: `/wiki/`, `/chess/`, `/chat/`, `/posts/`, `/earthstagram/`.
+The first path segment SHOULD be a description of the data type OR the application that will read/write it.
+Examples: `/wiki/`, `/chess/`, `/chat/`, `/posts/`, `/earthstagram/`, `/sillywiki/`.

 > **Why?**
 >
 > Peers can selectively sync only certain documents.
 Starting a path with a descriptive name like `/wiki/` makes it easy to sync only wiki documents and ignore the rest.
-It also lets apps easily ignore data from other apps.
+It also lets apps avoid accidentally reading or writing documents from other apps.

-Sometimes this will represent a data type that many apps will support; sometimes it will be named after a specific app.
+Sometimes this first path segment will represent a data type that many apps will support; sometimes it will be named after a specific app.

 Consider including a version number in the path representing the version of the data format, like `/wiki-v1/` or `/wiki/v1/`.